The Cost of Enterprise AI Governance: Cost Components and Budget Considerations

 Governance cost is not uniform across all enterprise AI deployments.
 It scales with the risk profile of the use case, and the risk profile is determined by the consequence of an error, the degree of human oversight between AI output and real-world action, and the regulatory context.

 A deployment supporting internal knowledge search, where AI surfaces information for staff who then apply their own judgement, carries a lower governance cost than a deployment that supports compliance determinations, customer communications, or financial analysis.
 The difference is not in the platform.
-It is in what the governance function must do to maintain the organisation's acceptable risk threshold.
+It is in what the governance function does to maintain the organisation's acceptable risk threshold.

-Organisations with multiple AI deployments at different risk levels should model governance cost separately for each deployment profile rather than applying a single governance cost assumption across all use cases.
+Organisations with multiple AI deployments at different risk levels commonly model governance cost separately for each deployment profile rather than applying a single governance cost assumption across all use cases.
 The aggregate governance cost may be similar, but the allocation across deployments will differ materially.

 What Good Governance Budgeting Looks Like

 Governance cost is not a fixed percentage of licence cost.
 There is no reliable rule of thumb that applies across deployment types, risk profiles, and organisational contexts.
-Governance budgeting requires the same specificity as the rest of the TCO model.
+Governance budgeting involves the same specificity as the rest of the TCO model.

 The starting point is the governance framework itself.
-The enterprise AI governance framework defines the domains and processes that governance must cover.
+The enterprise AI governance framework defines the domains and processes that governance covers.
 Each domain has an operational requirement.
 Each operational requirement has a resourcing and tooling implication.
 Working through that mapping before the business case is finalised is the approach that produces governance budgets that are accurate rather than aspirational.

 Organisations that work through these questions before procurement tend to find that governance cost is higher than they assumed, and that the business case needs to reflect it.
 That is not a reason to avoid enterprise AI.
-It is a reason to price it accurately and to select vendors and licence tiers that support governance rather than requiring the organisation to work around gaps.
+It is a reason to price it accurately and to select vendors and licence tiers that support governance rather than leaving the organisation to work around gaps.

 Governance Cost Is a Procurement Variable, Not a Post-Deployment Discovery